 A series of seminars, lectures and reading assignments designed to give students an overview of the global health problems facing the world today and equip them with tools to navigate the world of international health.
 The course focuses on teaching students about the global burden of disease and pattern of disease variations between and within countries.
-It addresses cross
+It addresses cross cutting issues such as poverty, environmental degradation and the impact of globalization on health.
+Topics include maternal and child health, gender and violence, nutrition, water and sanitation (3 credits).
+Course Instructor: B. Elias Snyder, PhD

-PH 737 Fundamentals of Implementation Science in Global Health Implementation science is an emerging field with an aim to identify strategies that accelerate the adoption of evidence-based health interventions into clinical and public health practice.
+PH 737 Fundamentals of Implementation Science in Global Health Implementation science is an emerging field with an aim to identify strategies that accelerate the adoption of evidencebased health interventions into clinical and public health practice.
 Implementation of health innovations in a global context frequently means introduction of change at individual-, interpersonal-, network-, and structural-level.
 In this course, we will: 1) identify factors that limit the translation of evidence into effective health programs; 2) understand implementation science frameworks; and 3) learn how to apply implementation science frameworks in the development of evidence-based health programs and policies within the global context.
 (3 credits).
-Course Instructor: Manhattan Charurat, PhD, MHS
+Course Instructor: Man Charurat, PhD, MHS